moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/d365 power platform.md

 # Power Platform Project Task: Business Process Automation

- A mid-sized manufacturing company, is facing inefficiencies in handling customer orders, inventory management, and employee requests.
+ A mid-sized manufacturing company, is facing inefficiencies in handling customer orders and inventory management.
 The current processes involve multiple spreadsheets, emails, and manual interventions, leading to errors, delays, and poor visibility of operations.

 To resolve these issues, the company is considering Microsoft Power Platform to automate workflows, centralize data, and improve operational efficiency.